pdee/pdee/README.md

   command `type' would display, but also a PATH/TO/EXECUTABLE

-  If different flavours of Python are installed, in order to adress them customize var ‘py-known-shells’ and reload. python-mode will create the required commands according to contents of this list.
+  If different flavours of Python are installed, in order to adress them customize var `py-known-shells' and reload. python-mode will create the required commands according to contents of this list.

   Depending from your instell the var py-known-shells might show contents like that: